-The deadline for submitting applications to UCAS for entry in October 2018 or deferred entry in October 2019 is 15 October 2017 at 6pm (UK time).
+The deadline for submitting applications to UCAS for entry in October 2020 or deferred entry in October 2021 is Tuesday 15th October 2019.

 Why choose Wadham?

 These offers exclude A-levels in General Studies and, for some courses, Critical Thinking.
-While we recognise that study for Advanced Extension Awards can be a valuable experience, we would not normally make them part of a conditional offer.
-Full details of the standard offer made for each subject can be found in the Undergraduate Prospectus.
+While we recognise that study for Advanced Extension Awards can be a valuable experience, we do not normally make them part of a conditional offer.
+Full details of the standard offer made for each subject can be found on the University's Course Pages.

 Choosing a College

-Whilst the University ensures that any stated preference is taken into account, some candidates might find themselves reallocated to a different college during the selection process as part of its aim to ensure that it selects the right students irrespective of their choice of college.
-Whilst each college prides itself on its own unique heritage and ‘flavour’, and current students tend to promote the merits of their own college, we believe that such reallocation is in the interest of applicants, and that each college offers an excellent, if different, environment for a student’s studies and social life.
-You will find on the following pages information about the courses for which Wadham accepts students.
-This information is intended to be viewed as a supplement to that provided in the University's Undergraduate Prospectus.
+Whilst the University ensures that any stated preference is taken into account, some candidates might find themselves reallocated to a different college during the selection process as part of the aim to ensure that the right students are selected irrespective of their choice of college.
+Whilst each college prides itself on its own unique heritage and ‘flavour’, and current students tend to promote the merits of their own college, we believe that such reallocation is in the interest of applicants, and that each college offers an excellent environment for a student’s studies and social life.
+On the following pages, you will find information on the courses Wadham offers.
+This information is intended to be viewed as supplementary to that provided on the University's course pages.

-The College accepts undergraduate applicants in almost all subjects, but NOT in Archaeology & Anthropology; Biomedical Sciences (except for Medicine); Computer Science; Earth Sciences; Fine Art; Geography; Materials Science; Music; Philosophy & Theology; Psychology, Philosophy & Linguistics (PPL); Theology & Religion; and Theology and Oriental Studies.
+The College accepts undergraduate applicants in almost all subjects, but NOT in Archaeology & Anthropology; Biomedical Sciences (but does accept for Medicine); Computer Science (but does accept for Maths and Computer Science); Earth Sciences; Fine Art; Geography; Materials Science; Music; Philosophy & Theology; Psychology, Philosophy & Linguistics (PPL), (but we do accept for Experimental Psychology); Theology & Religion; and Theology and Oriental Studies.

 How we choose

-Admissions decisions are based on entrance requirements and on subject-specific selection criteria, agreed by faculties and departments.Entrance requirements Interview timetable & process Specimen tests Admissions statistics
+Admissions decisions are based on entrance requirements and on subject-specific selection criteria, agreed by faculties and departments.Entrance requirements Interview timetable Interview Process Specimen tests Admissions statistics

 Interviews for those candidates who have been shortlisted take place in December.
 Please be aware that not all candidates are invited for interview; the number of candidates shortlisted varies depending on the subject.
 For many courses at Oxford over 75% of our applicants are invited for interview, although some courses, including Medicine and Law, interview a smaller proportion of candidates.
 The dates for interviews in each subject are set far in advance and it is not normally possible for tutors to interview outside the specified dates.